japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 checkSpeculatableTasks(minTimeToSpeculation: Int): Boolean
 ----

-NOTE: `checkSpeculatableTasks` is part of the link:spark-scheduler-Schedulable.adoc#contract[Schedulable Contract].
+NOTE: `checkSpeculatableTasks` is part of the spark-scheduler-Schedulable.md#contract[Schedulable Contract].

 `checkSpeculatableTasks` checks whether there are speculatable tasks in a `TaskSet`.

-NOTE: `checkSpeculatableTasks` is called when for xref:ROOT:speculative-execution-of-tasks.adoc[].
+NOTE: `checkSpeculatableTasks` is called when for ROOT:speculative-execution-of-tasks.md[].

 If the TaskSetManager is <<zombie-state, zombie>> or has a single task in TaskSet, it assumes no speculatable tasks.

 The method goes on with the assumption of no speculatable tasks by default.

-It computes the minimum number of finished tasks for speculation (as xref:ROOT:configuration-properties.adoc#spark.speculation.quantile[spark.speculation.quantile] of all the finished tasks).
+It computes the minimum number of finished tasks for speculation (as ROOT:configuration-properties.md#spark.speculation.quantile[spark.speculation.quantile] of all the finished tasks).

 You should see the DEBUG message in the logs: